scipy-conference/scipy_proceedings/papers/john_zuhone/john_zuhone.rst

 where the superscript :math:`\gamma` refers to the fact that this is a photon count emissivity, :math:`E` is the photon energy in keV, :math:`n_e` and :math:`n_H` are the electron and proton number densities in :math:`{\rm cm^{-3}}`, and :math:`\Lambda_E(T,Z)` is the spectral model in units of :math:`{\rm photons~s^{-1}~cm^{3}~keV^{-1}}`.
 The dominant contributions to :math:`\Lambda_E` for an optically-thin, fully-ionized plasma are bremmstrahlung ("free-free") emission and collisional line excitation.
 A number of models for the emissivity of such a plasma have been developed, including Raymond-Smith [Raymond77]_, MeKaL [Mewe95]_, and APEC [Smith01]_.
 These models (and others) are all built into the ``XSPEC`` package, which includes a Python interface, |pyxspec|_, which is a package we will use to supply the input spectral models to generate the photon energies.

 The original ``PHOX`` algorithm only allowed for emission from variants of the APEC model for a thermal plasma.
 However, astrophysical X-ray emission arises from a variety of physical processes and sources, and in some cases multiple sources may be emitting from within the same volume.
 For example, cosmic-ray electrons in galaxy clusters produce a power-law spectrum of X-ray emission at high energies via inverse-Compton scattering of the cosmic microwave background.
-Recently, the detection of previously unidentified line emission, potentially from annihilating dark matter particles, was made in stacked spectra of galaxy clusters [Bulbul14]_.
+Recently, the detection of previously unidentified line emission, potentially from decaying sterile neutrinos, was made in stacked spectra of galaxy clusters [Bulbul14]_.
 The flexibility of our approach allows us to implement one or several models for the X-ray emission arising from a variety of physical processes as the situation requires.

 Given a spectral model, for a given volume element :math:`i` with volume :math:`\Delta{V}_i` (which may be grid cells or Lagrangian particles), a spectrum of photons may be generated.
 The *total number* of photons that are generated in our initial sample per volume element :math:`i` is determined by other factors.
 We determine the number of photons for each volume element by artificially inflating the parameters that determine the number of photons received by an observer to values that are large compared to more realistic values.
 The inflated Monte-Carlo sample should be large enough that realistic sized subsets from from it are statistically representative.
 In the description that follows, parameters with subscript "0" indicate those with "inflated" values, whereas we will drop the subscripts in the second step when choosing more realistic values.